-5.8.1 Response to Treatment
+5.8.1.
+Response to Treatment

-The rates of complete remission (CR), and very good partial remission (VGPR) according to the International Uniform Response Criteria (Section 3.2) will be calculated at two years after transplantation.
-The analyses of the two-year response rates are planned as soon as those data become available in all subjects, at one and two years after the close of accrual.
-Estimated proportions or response and their corresponding exact binomial 95% confidence interval will be reported for these endpoints.
-Fisher's exact test will be used to compare response to treatment for both CR and VGPR endpoints between any groups using 5% level of significance.
+The rates of complete remission (CR), and very good partial remission (VGPR) according to the International Uniform Response Criteria will be calculated at three years after randomization.
+The analyses of the three-year response rates are planned as soon as those data become available in all subjects, at one and two years after the close of accrual.
+The comparison of the response rate to the transplant with respect to the overall and CR component be performed using Mantel-Haenszel Test stratified on risk status.

-5.8.2 Overall Survival
+5.8.2.
+Overall Survival

 The event is death from any cause.
-The time to this event is the time from transplantation to death, loss to follow-up or the end of the study, whichever comes first.
+The time to this event is the time from randomization to death, loss to follow-up or the end of the study, whichever comes first.
 Patients alive at the time of last observation are considered censored.
-The Kaplan-Meier estimate of survival, along with corresponding with 90% confidence interval, will be computed at 1 year, 2 year and 3 year post tandem transplant for all patients and separately for any group.
-For any group comparisons, a log-rank test, conducted at a one-sided significance level of 0.05.
+The Kaplan-Meier estimate of survival will be estimated separately for each treatment-group.
+For treatment comparisons, a log-rank test, conducted at a one-sided significance level of .025 analogous to the analysis of PFS described above.
+In addition, a stratified log-rank test will be performed to examine the treatment effect in high or low risk group.